About UsWhat The Emerge Project Is All About

 OUR PRIMARY GOALS INCLUDE:

-- Stimulate and facilitate a network of partnerships, collaborations, idea generation and actions that strengthen Black communities and nurture Black-led initiatives
+- Stimulate and facilitate a network of partnerships, collaboration, idea generation and actions that strengthen Black communities and nurture Black-led initiatives, especially at the grassroots level.

 - Inspire, motivate, and educate Black young people to become leaders and change agents in their communities